stanac/MarlinBits.SqliteBatchOps/README.md

 ```

-## How it works?

-For each SQLite db your application use you can create an instance of `BatchOps`.
-It will use a thread-synced queue in the background and trigger writes every 50,000 operations (configurable) or every 50 ms (configurable), whichever comes first.

-Use `BatchOpsFactory` to ensure single instance of `BatchOps` per database/connection string.

 ## Pitfalls

 This library has an overhead of ~50 ms by default, it can be lowered to ~25 ms.
-It is not suitable for single client applications (mobile, desktop).
+It isn't suitable for single client applications (mobile, desktop).
-For those types of application use transactions when inserting/deleting/updating in batch.
+For those types of application use regular transactions when inserting/deleting/updating in batch.

 It is highly recommended to use it in WAL mode (see `BatchOpsSettings`).